 How to Appropriately Characterize the BET Area of a Microporous Material

-Microporous materials are defined as materials containing pores which have diameters less than 2 nm.
-An important characteristic of all porous materials is the materials surface area, commonly calculated utilizing the BET equation.
+Microporous materials are defined as materials containing pores that have diameters less than 2 nm.
+An important characteristic of all porous materials is the surface area, commonly calculated utilizing the BET equation.
 However for a microporous material, the BET equation in its classical sense provides erroneous results.
 This report discusses its importance and the appropriate measures to accurately calculate the BET area of microporous materials.

 Get the document